kbongco/NookDepot/README.md

 ## Post-MVP

--add Garden, Tools and Services
+-add Garden, Tools and Services<br>
--implement Discord OAuth (after course)
+-implement Discord OAuth (after course)<br>
--on the details page, add in a link to a UserPage offering those items -implement a chat feature
+-on the details page, add in a link to a UserPage offering those items<br>
+-implement a chat feature<br>

 ***